galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    > The file with the independent filtered results can be used for further downstream analysis as it excludes genes with only few read counts as these genes will not be considered as significantly differentially expressed.
 >    {: .comment}
 >
->    The generated file contains to many genes to get a meaningful heatmap.
-So we will take only the genes with an absoluted fold change > 2
+>    The generated file contains too many genes to get a meaningful heatmap.
+So we will take only the genes with an absolute fold change > 2
 >
 > 2. **Filter** {% icon tool %}: Extract genes with an abs(log<sub>2</sub>FC) > 1 (FC stands for "fold change")
 >    - "Filter" to the differentially expressed genes